elcruzo/shop_genius/README.md

 ## License

-This project is licensed under the [LICENSE](LICENSE)) - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.